Alao-Abiodun/Cachie/README.md

   - `api-v1` - Open API documentation for API endpoints.
   - `config` - Configuration files
   - `controllers` - Controllers responsible for handling requests and business logic (Use Cases)
+  - `image` - Screenshot showing when the server start successfully
   - `interface` - Interface and types
   - `routes` - API endpoints (Interface Adapters)
   - `services` - Services for interacting with other services or third-party APIs